TinosNitso/VanityTXID-Plugin/README.md

 Windows users can compare 64-bit to 32-bit performance by replacing all binaries manually from the zip.
 64-bit binaries were 12% faster in a test (1.95/1.74).

+Next version will enable vanity address generation using new binaries.
+It's almost three times as fast as VanitygenCash, but the addresses must start with 'p', instead of 'q'.
+Eventually a CLI is needed so that other plugins can Command this one to generate a vanity address &/or TXID for any smart contract.
+All smart contracts must have an address & TXID.
+Renaming to VanityP2SH might be good. .notify & .activateWindow will be combined.
+Hash rate will be copy/pasteable.

 v1.4.1: SHA256 Checksum: c7f92fb851b3a8be5fa6da0739178b6e58211f90591f179461e13d999b536b10
 - Example button near title, which immediately demonstrates VanityTXID with a real example.
 - Appended time to hash rate.
 More decimals so at least one non-0 digit occurs.